-This is an edited extract from my book Customer-Centric Project Management, co-authored with Phil Peplow (Gower, 2012).
+This is an edited extract from my book Customer-Centric Project Management, co-authored with Phil Peplow (Routledge, 2012).

 Rethinking stakeholder management